mattmaas/hackathon/README.md

 ## Examples

-A Javascript example is shown in the next section.
+A JavaScript example is shown in the next section.
 There's a Python example below.

-### Javascript
+### JavaScript

 Include our JS library in your HTML doc: